SkafteNicki/dtu_mlops/s7_deployment/apis.md

         What does the application do?
 Try it out yourself

-    2. Lets say we wanted to extend the application to check for a specific email domain, either `gmail` or `hotmail`.
+    2. Let's say we wanted to extend the application to check for a specific email domain, either `gmail` or `hotmail`.
-        And lets say we want to feed this into our application as a `json` object e.g.
+        Assume that we want to feed this into our application as a `json` object e.g.

         ```json
         {